Three police personnel arrested for extortion | Law-Order

 Three police personnel arrested for extortion

-Three police personnel were arrested for allegedly extorting around Rs 9 lakh from a local lawyer after threatening to implicate him in a false case, officials said on Sunday.All three have been suspended and a departmental inquiry has been initiated against them.
+Three police personnel were arrested for allegedly extorting around Rs 9 lakh from a local lawyer after threatening to implicate him in a false case, officials said on Sunday.The accused were produced in a city court on Sunday and police have taken them on two days remand.

 - Country: